tachiyomiorg/website/src/help/guides/troubleshooting.md

 :::

 ::: c-warning
-Non-standard implementations like Firefox can lead to **Tachiyomi** not working correctly or, in the worst-case crash.
-We recommend to set **WebView implementation** to [Android System WebView](https://play.google.com/store/apps/details?id=com.google.android.webview) or [Google Chrome](https://play.google.com/store/apps/details?id=com.android.chrome).
+Non-standard implementations like Firefox can lead to **Tachiyomi** not working correctly or, in the worst-case, crash.
+We recommend to set your **WebView implementation** to [Android System WebView](https://play.google.com/store/apps/details?id=com.google.android.webview) or [Google Chrome](https://play.google.com/store/apps/details?id=com.android.chrome).
 :::

 ## Unable to install the app or extensions

 Try installing [Split APK Installer](https://play.google.com/store/apps/details?id=com.aefyr.sai) from the Google Play Store, then use it to try and install the affected APK.
 Split APK Installer will tell you why the APK is uninstallable, or it will install the APK for you.
 Some common errors are listed below.

-:::: el-collapse-item
+:::: el-collapse
-::: el-collapse-item title="Differing Signatures"
+::: el-collapse-item title="INSTALL_FAILED_UPDATE_INCOMPATIBLE: Package eu.kanade.tachiyomi signatures do not match the previously installed version; ignoring!"
-If Split APK Installer outputs "Differing signatures" when attempting to install the APK, you are likely installing a official build over an existing **F-Droid** build.
+If Split APK Installer outputs the above error when attempting to install the APK, you are likely installing a official build over an existing **F-Droid** build.
 The **F-Droid** build has a different signature than the official build, so you must backup your data, uninstall the app, then restore the data in a fresh install.
 :::
 ::: el-collapse-item title="DISPLAY_NAME column is null"
 If Split APK Installer outputs "DISPLAY_NAME column is null", the APK you have downloaded is corrupted.
 Some users experience this error multiple times after redownloading the APK, so keep redownloading the APK until it installs correctly.